Maxwell-Sokhela/Coding_Practise/README.md

 Please don't take this too seriously
 I am currently using Python3 on Windows Subsystem for Linux And away we go

+All the code is obtained from Python for Begginers